paulaweir/frontend/docs/01-start-here/08-incidents.md

 CAPI, then it will be reported as 'CAPI being slow' even though the latency is within our own app.

+### Analysing Instances Directly

+If you suspect that there is a real issue with an app you can connect directly to the instance using to try and collect more runtime information.

+You should start by picking an instance and detaching it from the load balancer so that it doesn't get killed or interfered with, and then connect to via ssm.

+You should look for things like:

+* The application logs
+* Running ```top``` to get memory and cpu usage
+* Check diskspace with ```df -h```
+* Get the number of open file descriptors with ```lsof | wc -l```

 ## Cleaning up after the incident is over

 [Keep following the P1 checklist for communications and process information after the incident is resolved](https://docs.google.com/document/d/1sAq378Oqm5NUG2_FJORDSd_Tag6gUUUsZaE9zUsgWHc/edit?usp=sharing)